 Intelligent LED screen

-Behind the battery is an LED screen that shows users the selected power setting, battery status, and tells you when to clean the filter.
+Behind the battery is an LED screen showing the chosen power setting, battery status and informs when to clean the filter.

 This is the only model in the sub-$200 range with an LED screen.